cbrun/cbrun.github.io/_posts/2016-04-14-ecore-design-checklist-part1.md

     <figcaption>Package dependencies diagram in EcoreTools</figcaption>
 </figure>

-### ☑ The concepts which might be extended by subtypes are clearly identified
+### ☑ The EClasses which might be extended by subtypes are clearly identified

-This item is symetric from the previous one: if one of your goal is for others to provide subtypes your domain model, explicitely design for it and document it.
+This item is symetric from the previous one: if one of your goal is for others to provide subtypes of your EClasses explicitely design for it and document it.

 ___